Why women should plan for divorce – even if it never happens

-In the UK, women currently retire with one-fifth of the pension wealth of men and are likely to be even further disadvantaged if they get divorced.
+In the UK, women currently retire with significantly less pension wealth than men and are therefore, likely to be even further disadvantaged if they get divorced.
 Research from Scottish Widows found that 40% of women stated that their retirement prospects worsened because of divorce.

 This could be because women are, understandably, preparing for a joint retirement with their spouse.
 Or that they might not be fully involved in the financial decisions being made with regard to retirement planning over the course of their working lives.

 With a rising number of those older than 65 getting divorced, your best-laid plans could fall apart when it matters most.
 By discussing as a couple your short, medium and long-term goals and how you will reach them, you will be better informed for all eventualities.

 So what exactly should you talk about with your spouse?
 Here are some tips from St James’s Place on how to prepare for the worst case scenario.

 If the worst were to happen, during divorce settlement negotiations you will be asked to make a list of all of your individual and joint assets and liabilities.
 It’s not compulsory to split pensions, and some settlements leave the pension out of the arrangement entirely.